Finding ways to help employees reduce workplace stress is a top priority for HR and wellbeing experts.

 - Option 2: Ensure your employees have the resources to manage the demands

-It’s clearly not always possible in the workplace to choose option 1, but you can support your employees to build enough resources (the skills to cope) to effectively manage their demands.
+It’s clearly not always possible in the workplace to choose option #1, but you can support your employees to build enough resources (the skills to cope) to effectively manage their demands.
+This will in turn enable them to better manage work-related stress.

 This is the basis of the Job Demands-Resources theory.
 Helping your employees to maintain a balance between their resources and demands will support them to stay engaged, challenged and motivated despite the demands of their career.